dart-lang/language/README.md

 by replying to issues in this repository, and by uploading documents, tests or other resources.

-When commenting on issues in this repository, keep in mind:
+Rukes for commenting on issues in this repository:

 -   :+1: reactions are more useful than comments to show support.
 -   Motivating examples help us understand why you want new features more than